PedroMesquita1211171/VaccinationManager/docs/SprintC/US/US5/US5.md

 * Vaccination Center in which the nurse is working.

 **Output data:**
-* List of users in the waiting room of a vaccination center.
+* List of users in the waiting room of chosen vaccination center.

 ### 1.6.
 System Sequence Diagram (SSD)

-*Insert here a SSD depicting the envisioned Actor-System interactions and throughout which data is inputted and outputted to fulfill the requirement.
-All interactions must be numbered.*

 ![US005_SSD](US005_SSD.svg)